 Some of the earliest scientific information for the Heretaunga Plains comes from drilling records at Meeanee, where an artesian bore flowed with a positive pressure of six meters above the land surface in 1867, which is about the same height measured today.

 In the 1990’s, the Regional Council and GNS Science (previously IGNS) embarked on a five-year research project of the Heretaunga aquifer.
 This investigation examined drill logs, deep drilling studies and geophysical, chemical and hydrological data.
 This work was used to help develop our current policies for groundwater management in the Hawke’s Bay Regional Resource Management Plan (RRMP).

 The Regional Council is currently working with stakeholders to review land and fresh water management policies for the wider Heretaunga Plains, including the aquifer and the Tūtaekurī, Ahuriri, Ngaruroro and Karamū – referred to as the TANK catchments.

+The Regional Council in collaboration with other organisations, has developed computer models for the Heretaunga aquifer and its rivers and streams.
 These models help us and the community better understand and decide how water is used in the TANK catchments.

 Size: 460 square kilometres

 Depth: The full depth of the aquifer system has not been explored.
 Most groundwater is taken from depths shallower than 50 metres.
 The deepest well is a monitor well drilled 220 metres and used for monitoring.

 Consented volume: The total groundwater allocation is approximately 160 million cubic metres per year.